 Finally, it’s finished.
 Over the past three years, C’est Bon co-owners Celine Damour and Peter Roelfes have been planning, strategising and converting the humble little Stanley Street diner originally opened by Michel Bonnet in 2008 into a miniature French dining precinct.

 First there was the launch of C’est Bon Bar last year in an old butcher shop next to the restaurant.
-Now the two venues have been given a complete facelift and re-brand plus a pair of beautiful function spaces, and the whole enterprise re-opened last weekend.
+Now the two venues have been given a complete facelift and re-brand plus a pair of beautiful function spaces, the whole enterprise relaunching mid-July.

 “When you have a business in the middle of a construction site, it’s terrible.
 It’s been tough on us,” Damour explains.
 “Now, seeing it [come] together and people being so supportive – it’s magic.
 [It] gives me wings.”